List of Valvrave the Liberator characters: Figaro

 Figaro (フィガロ, Figaro) is a senator of ARUS.
 He claims that he would help the students evacuate but he is only interested in Valvrave and attempts to abandon the students of Sakimori in order to secure Valvrave.
 He is then forced to work alongside the Sakimori students when his plans are revealed.
 He is killed when his ship comes under attack by Q-Vier's Ideal Mecha.
-He is voiced by Koji Yusa in Japanese.
+He is voiced by Koji Yusa in Japanese and by Patrick Seitz in English.

 Jeffery Anderson

 Jeffrey Anderson (ジェフリー・アンダーソン, Jefurī Andāson) is the president of the Atlantic Ring United States.
 He is aware of the Magius.
 Although there are plans for ARUS to accept the members from New JIOR, the revelation that its members are Magius-like beings results in him ordering the slaughter of them.
 During the battle with Cain, he exposes the Magius to the world, sparking uprisings against them and allowing humankind to regain control of their society.
-He is voiced by Taketora in Japanese.
+He is voiced by Taketora in Japanese and by Michael Sorich in English.

 Burnett

 Burnett (バーネット, Bānetto) is a journalist of the Atlantic Ring United States.
-He is voiced by Shuhei Sakaguchi in Japanese.
+He is voiced by Shuhei Sakaguchi in Japanese and by David Vincent in English.

 Eileen

 Eileen (アイリーン, Airīn) is Burnett's assistant.
-She is voiced by Naoko Sugiura in Japanese.
+She is voiced by Naoko Sugiura in Japanese and by Jessica Straus in English.

 Valvrave OS Avatar

 Pino

 Pino (ピノ, Pino) is the operating system of Valvrave 01.
 She is a cheerful looking girl, during the first season's finale, it is revealed that she has the ability to speak like a normal human while being mute during the majority of season one.
 It is revealed that she is the one who takes over Haruto's body to attack other people so he can consumes the Runes as the main power for the Valvraves.
 She is Prue's younger sister, the OS of Valvrave 02.
-She is voiced by Ai Kayano in Japanese.
+She is voiced by Ai Kayano in Japanese and by Christine Marie Cabanos in English.

 Prue

 Prue (プルー, Purū) is the operating system of Valvrave 02.
 Unlike his younger sister Pino, Prue can be easily provoked, he also seems to hate humans, who made him trapped in the Valvrave's engine.
 He is finally reunited with Pino after Valvrave 02 is destroyed by Haruto.
-He is voiced by Tsubasa Yonaga in Japanese.
+He is voiced by Tsubasa Yonaga in Japanese and by Michael Sinterniklaas in English.